wso2-attic/ballerina-integrator/README.md

 - [Observability](#observability)

 ## What you’ll build
-Let’s take a real world use case of online healthcare management system to understand how BFF works.
-A health care provider have a Desktop Application and a Mobile Application for their users to have better online experience.
-Once the user login to the Desktop application the home page information shown in Desktop application and Mobile application may vary.
-Specially the resource limitations in mobile device such as screen size, battery life and data usage cause the mobile application to show minimal viable information to the end user.
-Same time the Desktop counterpart can afford more information and do multiple network calls to get required data in place.
-Different requirements in each application will lead to have a separate BFF for each application.
-Here the BFF layer consumes existing downstream services and act as a shim to translate the required information for each user experience.
-Following diagram demonstrates the use case with two BFF services.
+Let’s take a real world use case of an online healthcare management system to understand how BFF works.
+Assume that the healthcare provider needs to have a desktop application as well as a mobile application to provide users a quality online experience.
+The manner in which information is displayed to a user can vary depending on whether the user signs in to the desktop application or mobile application.
+This is because the resource limitations such as screen size, battery life and data usage in mobile device can cause the mobile application to show minimal viable information to an end user, whereas when it comes to desktop applications, it is possible to display more information and allow multiple network calls to get the required information.
+The difference in requirements when it comes to each application leads to the need to have a separate BFF for each application.
+Here, the BFF layer will consumes existing downstream services and act as a shim to translate the required information depending on the user experience.

+The following diagram illustrates the scenario:

 ![BFF Design](images/bff_architecture.jpeg "BFF Design")

-In this use case we have two applications called Desktop Application and Mobile Application.
-For each application, there is specific backend service (BFF) called Desktop BFF and Mobile BFF respectively.
-These BFFs consumes set of downstream services called Appointment Management Service, Medical Record Management Service, Notification Management Service and Message Management Service.
-In this guide, Ballerina is used to build both BFF layer and downstream service layer.
+For this scenario, you need to have two applications called desktop application and mobile application.
+For each application, there should be a specific back-end service (BFF) called desktop BFF and mobile BFF respectively.
+These BFFs should consume a set of downstream services called appointment management service, medical record management service, notification management service and message management service.
+In this guide, Ballerina is used to build both the BFF layer and the downstream service layer.

 ## Prerequisites